-- Contact local law enforcement to assist in the situation. - Contact the CPS Supervisor. - Upon approval from the Supervisor, the DPCJFS caseworker can make a direct call to the Juvenile Court Judge to request an Ex Parte order of custody. - File an emergency complaint in the Juvenile Court, requesting a court order to remove a child. - Remove the child, with the assistance of law enforcement, pursuant to the ex parte order and the next working day, file in the Court the emergency complaint for the case to be heard in Juvenile Court. - Assist the caregiver in placing the child with a relative or non-relative via a safety check completed of the home. - Execute a JFS 01645 "Agreement for Temporary Custody of a Child" if the caregiver is a parent or guardian.
+- Contact local law enforcement to assist in the situation. - Contact the CPS Supervisor. - Make contact with the Prosecutor's Office and discuss the next steps moving forward. - File an emergency complaint in the Juvenile Court, requesting a court order to remove a child. - Obtain an ex parte custody order from the Juvenile Court. - Remove the child, with the assistance of law enforcement, pursuant to the ex parte order and the next working day, file in the Court the emergency complaint for the case to be heard in Juvenile Court. - Assist the caregiver in placing the child with a relative or non-relative via a safety check completed of the home. - Execute a JFS 01645 "Agreement for Temporary Custody of a Child" if the caregiver is a parent or guardian.

-14. Procedures for removing a child (Ex parte order or Court ordered situation)

-- - The Agency (DPCJFS) will request assistance from law enforcement. - The agency will provide the caretaker with the following: - "Notification of Child Removal" - Time and place of court hearing(s) as applicable - An explanation of the reasons for the removal - Agency name, address, phone number and contact person - When the removal of a child occurs in the absence of a caregiver, the DPCJFS shall provide or attempt to provide the caregiver with the above listed information, within 24 hours. - The "Notification of Child Removal" from may be left at the residence of the caregiver, in said caregiver's absence. - 15.
-Procedures for placements with relatives and non-relative substitute caregivers: - Collect identifying information (name, aliases, SSN, address, phone numbers, place of employment) on a prospective caregiver and others residing in the home. - Complete an agency records check through CCWIS. - Run background checks on all adults (18+ years of age) residing in the home, for emergency placements. - Assess the safety of the home. - If placement is determined safe for the child, place the child per Agency procedures. - 16.
-In any case referred for a CA/N investigation/assessment in which there is an allegation of drug involvement, the caseworker shall contact local law enforcement and/or the MAN Unit. - 17.
-As a courtesy, DPCJFS will provide a caseworker when requested to assist law enforcement in conducting interviews of and providing support to children in which the Agency is not an active party. - 18.
-When allegations against a child constitute a crime against a child, including human trafficking, a joint assessment/investigation with law enforcement is required.
-The procedures shall include a statement of assurance as to how DPCJFS will ensure child safety and not compromise the child protective services case, while concurrently assisting law enforcement with the criminal investigation. - 19.
-In accordance with ORC 5153.17 DPCJFS will maintain comprehensive and accurate case records.
+14. Procedures for removing a child (Ex parte order or Court ordered situation) - The Agency (DPCJFS) will request assistance from law enforcement. - The agency will provide the caretaker with the following: - "Notification of Child Removal" - Time and place of court hearing(s) as applicable - An explanation of the reasons for the removal - Agency name, address, phone number and contact person - When the removal of a child occurs in the absence of a caregiver, the DPCJFS shall provide or attempt to provide the caregiver with the above listed information, within 24 hours. - The "Notification of Child Removal" form may be left at the residence of the caregiver, in said caregiver's absence.
+15. Procedures for placements with relatives and non-relative substitute caregivers: - Collect identifying information (name, aliases, SSN, address, phone numbers, place of employment) on a prospective caregiver and others residing in the home. - Complete an agency records check through CCWIS. - Run background checks on all adults (18+ years of age) residing in the home, for emergency placements. - Assess the safety of the home. - If placement is determined safe for the child, place the child per Agency procedures.
+16. In any case referred for a CA/N investigation/assessment in which there is an allegation of drug involvement, the caseworker shall contact local law enforcement and/or the MAN Unit.
+17. As a courtesy, DPCJFS will provide a caseworker when requested to assist law enforcement in conducting interviews of and providing support to children in which the Agency is not an active party.
+18. When allegations against a child constitute a crime against a child, including human trafficking, a joint assessment/investigation with law enforcement is required.
+The procedures shall include a statement of assurance as to how DPCJFS will ensure child safety and not compromise the child protective services case, while concurrently assisting law enforcement with the criminal investigation.